NeilGraham/rdfhash/README.md

 Command-line tool for converting blank nodes to sha256 values (+ other hashing algorithms).

 Predicates and objects of a blank node subject get hashed together to form a resolvable identifier.
-The blank node is then replaced with the newly generated hash.
+The blank node is then replaced with the hash of it's sorted triples.

-By using this method, duplicate triples are avoided when pointing to blank nodes containing the exact same statements.
+SPARQL query used to query for blank node subjects can be changed to select any subject to hash.

 ## Setup